-I am currently looking for graduate research assistants to work on projects related to the origins and evolution of life on Earth, starting as early as Fall 2023.
+I am currently looking for graduate research assistants to work on projects related to the origins and evolution of life on Earth, starting in fall 2024 or later.
 If you are interested, find my contact info here.
 Also, see grad school application requirements for the Department of Earth, Atmospheric, and Planetary Sciences (EAPS) at Purdue.

 The Bryant Lab will be equipped with state-of-the-art IC, Q-ICP-MS, MC-ICP-MS and laser ablation systems.
 These instruments will allow us to tackle almost any problem related to stable isotopes (e.g., sulfur, calcium, magnesium, strontium, boron, uranium) and major and trace elements in sedimentary rocks.
 Areas of particular interest include: